eclipse-color-theme/eclipse-color-theme/ESOF-docs/report2.md

 There is a new stable version launched every few months, in which the new features created since the previous version are implemented, completely ready, having been validated and tested.

+##Use Cases

+//TODO

+##Validation

+//TODO

+##Versioning usage

+As mentioned before, the project leader tries to get out a release every few months.
+The main reason for that happen is that the project leader want to do some testing before releasing a new version, and he don't have time to do it in shorter cycles.
+The name of which version follow the pattern "Incrementing sequences" that is a method that treat versions as a series of individual numbers, separated by periods, with a progression.

+##Domain

+//TODO